harendra-kumar/xls/README.md

 It provides a Conduit based streaming API.
 See the haddock documentation for the API details.

+It also provides a utility `xls2csv` to convert xls spreadsheets to csv.

 The library is based on the C library [libxls](http://libxls.sourceforge.net/).